base2Services/shelvery-aws-backups/README.md

 # Shelvery

 Shelvery is a tool for creating backups in Amazon cloud (AWS).
-It currently supports RDS and EBS backups, and AMI support is scheduled to be released soon.
+It currently supports following reosource types

+- EBS volumes
+- EC2 Instances (backups as AMIs)
+- RDS Instances
+- RDS Clusters

+Shelvery tries to make distinction in space of aws backup tools by *unifying backup and retention periods logic* within single class called `ShelveryEngine` - `shelvery/engine.py`.
+Also, most of the tools on the market allow linear retention periods (e.g. 28days), whereas shelvery enables father-son-grandson backup strategy, effectively enabling it's users to "keep last 7 daily backups, but also last 12 monthly backups, created on 1st of each month" Supported levels of retention are - daily, weekly (created on Sundays), monthly (created 1st of each month), and yearly backups (created on 1st of January).
+A general idea is that the more you walk back in past on the timeline, less dense backups are.

+Shelvery *does not* cater for backup restore process.

 ## Features

 - Create and clean EBS Volume backups
 - Create and clean RDS Instance backups
 - Create and clean RDS Cluster backups
+- Create and clean EC2 Instance backups in form of Amazon Machine Images.
 - Share backups with other accounts automatically
 - Copy backups to disaster recovery AWS regions
 - Multiple levels of configuration, with priorities: Resource tags, Lambda payload, Environment Variables, Config defaults